Escape-Games-by-Thought-Works/crypto-challenge/README.md

 1. First, a message is broken into unencrypted 64-bit blocks.
 If the message length isn't evenly divisible by 64, then the last block is _padded_ to ensure it makes the full 64-bits.
 2. Next, the 128-bit key is turned into 56 _subkeys_ using a rotation algorithm.
 Each subkey is a 16-bit _word_.
 3. The algorithm works in _rounds_.
 Each round is a complex algorithm that does some math to combine the subkeys with each block to obtain a new result.
-Each round has two major steps: the first half-step, which mixes the block with 4 subkeys; and then a step that uses two additional subkeys to scramble the message even further.
+Each round has two major steps: the first half-step, which mixes the block with 4 subkeys; and then a mixture step that uses two additional subkeys to scramble the message even further.
 The outputs of each round are used as the inputs to the next round.
 4. At the end of 8 rounds, the first half-step is executed one more time.
 5. The resulting output is four 16-bit words, which are then recombined into a 64-bit encrypted block.